rahul-chahal/django-todo/README.md

 # docker-todo
-A simple Todo app containerized with Docker and deployed using Kubernetes.
+A simple Todo application containerized using Docker and deployed on a Kubernetes cluster for easy scalability and management.
+This project demonstrates the power of containerization and orchestration, providing an automated, reliable, and scalable solution for running the application in production.

 ![Todo App](https://via.placeholder.com/800x400.png?text=Todo+App)